operate-first/sre/process/incident_management.md

 * Increase resiliency (being mindful of cost)
 * Increase automated recovery (if it makes sense)
 * Decrease MTTR in case of recurrence (documentation for instance, …)
-* **Each action item must be tracked by a corresponding Jira card in the SRE's backlog so that its implementation can be prioritized and tracked by the SRE leads**
+* **Each action item must be tracked by a corresponding ticket in the SRE's backlog so that its implementation can be prioritized and tracked by the SRE leads**

 Questionnaire to be answered during the PMR: